yuggiehk/ORMNet/README.md

 ## Acknowledgements
 The research work was conducted in the JC STEM Lab of Machine Learning and Computer Vision funded by The Hong Kong Jockey Club Charities Trust.

+The code of the ORMNet is built upon the [MMsegmentation](https://github.com/open-mmlab/mmsegmentation) codebase, thanks for their work.